Margin-adaptive model selection in statistical learning: Introduction

 \subsection{Related results}

-There is a considerable literature on margin adaptivity, in the context of model selection as well as model aggregation.
-Most of the papers consider the uniform margin condition, that is when $\varphi_m \equiv \varphi$.
-Barron, Birg\'e and Massart \cite{Bar_Bir_Mas:1999} have proven oracle inequalities for deterministic penalties, under some mean-variance condition on $\gamma$ close to \eqref{eq.margin.global} with $\varphi(x) = h x^2$.
-Following a similar approach, margin adaptive oracle inequalities (with more general $\varphi$) have been proven with localized random penalties \cite{Lug_Weg:2004,Bar_Men_Phi:2004,Bar_Bou_Men:2005,Kol:2006}, and in \cite{Tsy_vdG:2005} with other penalties in a particular framework.
+There is a considerable wealth of literature on margin adaptivity in the context of model selection as well as model aggregation.
+Most of the papers consider the uniform margin condition, that is, when $\varphi_m \equiv\varphi$.
+Barron, Birg\'e and Massart \cite{BarBirMas1999} have proven oracle inequalities for deterministic penalties under some mean--variance condition on $\gamma$ close to (\ref{eq.margin.global}) with $\varphi(x) = h x^2$.
+Following a similar approach, margin adaptive oracle inequalities (with more general $\varphi$) have been proven with localized random penalties \cite{LugWeg2004,BarMenPhi2004,BarBouMen2005,Kol2006} and with other penalties in a particular framework~\cite{TsyvdG2005}.

-Adaptivity to the margin has also been considered with a regularized boosting method \cite{Bla_Lug_Vay:2003}, the hold-out \cite{Bla_Mas:2006} and in a PAC-Bayes framework \cite{Aud:2004:PMA908}.
-Aggregation methods have been studied in \cite{Tsy:2004,Lec:2007c}.
-Notice also that a completely different approach is possible: estimate first the regression function $\eta$ (possibly through model selection), then use a plug-in classifier, and this works provided $\eta$ is smooth enough \cite{Aud_Tsy:2007}.
+Adaptivity to the margin has also been considered with a regularized boosting method \cite{BlaLugVay2003}, the hold-out \cite{BlaMas2006} and in a PAC-Bayes framework \cite{Aud2004PMA908}.
+Aggregation methods have been studied in \cite{Tsy2004} and \cite{Lec2007c}.
+Notice also that a completely different approach is possible: estimate first the regression function $\eta$ (possibly through model selection), then use a plug-in classifier; this works provided $\eta$ is smooth enough \cite{AudTsy2007}.

 It is quite unclear whether any of these results can be extended to strong margin adaptivity (actually, we will prove that this needs additional restrictions in general).
-To our knowledge, the only results allowing $\varphi_m$ to depend on $m$ can be found in \cite{Kol:2006}.
-First, when the models are nested, a comparison method based on local Rademacher complexities attains strong margin adaptivity, assuming that $\bayes \in \bigcup_{\mM_n} S_m$ (Theorem~7; and it is quite unclear whether this still holds without the latter assumption).
-Second, a penalization method based on local Rademacher complexities has the same property in the general case, but it uses the knowledge of $\paren{\varphi_m}_{\mM_n}$ (Theorems~6 and~11).
+To our knowledge, the only results allowing $\varphi_m$ to depend on $m$ can be found in \cite{Kol2006}.
+First, when the models are nested, a comparison method based on local Rademacher complexities attains strong margin adaptivity, assuming that $s\in\bigcup_{m \in\mathcal{M}_n} S_m$ (Theorem 7; and it is quite unclear whether this still holds without the latter assumption).
+Second, a penalization method based on local Rademacher complexities has the same property in the general case, but it uses the knowledge of $( \varphi_m )_{m \in\mathcal{M}_n}$ (Theorems 6 and 11).